pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_BASE_URL

-The base url, including HTTP scheme and any application context path, at which the PactFlow application will be publicly accessible.
+The base url, including HTTP scheme and any application context path, at which the Pactflow application will be publicly accessible.
 It should not include a trailing slash.
 If there are multiple interfaces on which the application will be addressed, list all the base URLs separated by spaces.